jesusdarias/iSeeE3-Help/README.md

 - **Run BT button:**  executes the entire behavior tree.
-- **Intent:** it allows to rename the current explanation experience.
+- **Intent:** it allows renaming the current explanation experience.
 - **Description and Properties:** a description for this tree can be added in the provided text field.
-Additional properties can be added as key value pairs vy clicking on the "+" button.
+Additional properties can be added as key-value pairs by clicking on the "+" button.
 - **Model:** a dropdown menu with the names of the models that were uploaded to the iSee database.
-You can select the model you want explain, or see how to *include your own*.
+You can select the model you want to explain or see how to *include your own*.
 To execute a behavior tree, a model must be selected.
 - **Query:** If you wish to include local explanation methods, a query (data instance) must be given.
-This query can be provided as plain text selecting the tabular data type, or as a file, which exclusive for image.
-Please keep in mind the input format expected by the model when providing and image file as a query.
-If the model you selected requires preprocessing of the image (i.e requires a different encoding from RGB for the input), then provide the query as plain text containg the matrix with the pixel values.
+This query can be provided as plain text selecting the tabular data type, or as a file, which is exclusive for image queries.
+Please keep in mind the input format expected by the model when providing an image file as a query.
+If the model you selected requires preprocessing of the image (i.e requires a different encoding from RGB for the input), then provide the query as plain text containing the matrix with the pixel values.
 - **Save:** Saves the specified query (if any).
-If a new query is provided afterwards, then it will overwrite the previous one.
+If a new query is provided afterward, then it will overwrite the previous one.

-Most nodes have properties like title, description and user-defined properties:
+Most nodes have properties like title, description, and user-defined properties:

 <p align="center">
 <img width="289" alt="image" src="https://user-images.githubusercontent.com/71895708/207841650-5e4b068c-cbd8-4f42-88cd-5cdb6bbc7ea7.png">